paulehh/dipas_docker/README.md

 # DIPAS Docker

-This project provides a Docker setup for the DIPAS (Digital Participation System).
+This project provides a Test Docker setup for the DIPAS (Digital Participation System).
+For the moment there is only a setup for the DIPAS Community Version.
+A Setup for DIPAS Public Version will be added soon.

 ## Steps to Get Started